matomo-org/developer-documentation/docs/profiling-code.md

 SHOW PROFILES;
 ```

+You can also get even more details for a query for example like this: `SHOW PROFILE CPU FOR QUERY 16;`.
+Learn more about this in the [MySQL docs for profiling](https://dev.mysql.com/doc/refman/8.0/en/show-profile.html).

 ### Understanding query execution

 To get more insights into a query like how many rows it will likely look at, whether it uses an index or not etc simply prepend `explain extended` or `explain format=json` to the SQL select query.